leeflorence/ContactList/README.md

-ContactList Project for CS1A Java Team7-AM
+ContactList Project for CS1A Team7-AM

-Draft of Task2: submitted on Jun 7
+(Draft of Task2: submitted on June 7)